What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 Lightly padded

-Molded seamless cups + side panels
+Molded seamless cups plus side panels

 Closure